10th Royal Hussars: Napoleonic Wars

 In 1806, the regiment was again re-designated, this time becoming a hussar regiment as the 10th (Prince of Wales's Own) Regiment of (Light) Dragoons (Hussars), and sailed for Corunna in Spain in November 1808.
 The regiment saw action at the Battle of Sahagún in December 1808 and the Battle of Benavente later in December 1808 during the Peninsular War.
 At Benavente the regiment captured General Charles Lefebvre-Desnouettes, the French cavalry commander.
 The regiment then took part in the Battle of Corunna in January 1809 before returning to England.

 In 1813, having landed once more in Spain, the regiment fought at the Battle of Morales in June 1813.
 During the battle the regiment destroyed the 16th French Dragoons between Toro and Zamora, taking around 260 prisoners.
 The regiment also fought at the Battle of Vitoria later in the month while still in Spain and then, having advanced into France, fought at the Battle of Orthez in February 1814 and the Battle of Toulouse in April 1814.
 As part of the 6th Cavalry Brigade, the regiment charged the French cavalry and infantry at the Battle of Waterloo in June 1815.

-The 10th (Prince of Wales' Own) Royal Hussars were stationed at Mhow from 1902 to 1906 when several of their Officers and Men died.
-This plaque has been installed at Christ Church, Mhow in their honour.